davekilian/davekilian.github.com/_posts/2023-02-08-acquire-release.markdown

 ## Reasoning about Fences

 No more shooting from the hip and reasoning based on what we expect.
-To show the bug is fixed, we need to understand what guarantees the CPU gives us, and use those to be rules lawyers, just like that friend you keep inviting to your DnD sessions for some reason.
+To show the bug is fixed, we need to understand what guarantees the CPU gives us, and use those to justify what we did.
+We need to that rules-lawyering friend you keep inviting to your DnD sessions for some reason.

 There are four steps needed to hand off an entry through the queue: